bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 -   Linux - Ubuntu - Bionic Beaver
 -   Linux - Ubuntu -18.04.5 LTS

-The `trial_type` and `identifier` columns from the `*_events.tsv` files as well as information related to stimulus presentation might be described in this JSON dictionary as follows.
+The information related to stimulus presentation might be described in the accompanying JSON sidecar as follows (based on the example of the previous section):

 ```JSON
 {